-- 1. If tuition and fees are collected in advance of the start of a program and the institution cancels the class, the institution refunds 100% of the tuition and fees collected. - 2.
+- 1. If tuition and fees are collected in advance of the start of a program and the institution cancels the class, the institution refunds 100% of the tuition and fees collected.
+In the event a student is rejected for enrollment all monies paid would be refunded. - 2.
 The institution makes these refunds within 30 days of the planned start date.